joohyeson/C-Project/CoreTopics.md

 - STL Algorithm is a function that is defined in the <algorithm> library.
 There are search, sort, access, find, and so on.
-It is useful because one algorithm function can be used in all containers.
+It is useful because algorithm uses the iterator as an interface, so algorithm function can be used in all containers.

 ```c++
 //example here!